 A classification of 1-10 is then assigned based upon the results of the survey.
 Class 1 is the best rating and Class 10 is basically an indication of no fire protection.
 The ISO Public Protection Classification plays an important role in the underwriting process at insurance companies.
 In fact, most U.S. insurers, including the largest ones, use PPC information as part of their decision-making when deciding what business to write, coverage’s to offer, or prices to charge for personal or commercial property insurance.

-After ISO completed an analysis of the structural fire suppression delivery system provided in our community, the City of Surprise Public Protection Classification (PPC) moved from a Class 3 to a Class 2 on August 1, 2014.
+After ISO completed an analysis of the structural fire suppression delivery system provided in our community, the City of Surprise Public Protection Classification (PPC) moved from a Class 2 to a Class 1 and a class 3 for the rural area in the Acacia District on March 1, 2019.

 For more information regarding scores and PPC ratings, please visit the ISO website.